vectorgrp/sil-kit-adapters-qemu/chardev/README.md

     ...
 ```

-Finally, you can test sending characters to ``/dev/ttyS1`` inside QEMU, which will be received by SilKitAdapterQemuChardev
+Finally, you can test sending characters to ``/dev/ttyS1`` inside QEMU, which will be received by SilKitAdapterQemu
 out of the socket port 23456, sent to SilKitDemoChardevEchoDevice which will send them back, before finally be resent
 through the QEMU socket connection and you'll see them printed by the ``cat`` command launched during the setup.